Shelomo Dov Goitein: Biography

-Shelomo Dov (Fritz) Goitein was born in the town of Burgkunstadt in Upper Franconia, Germany; his father, Dr. Eduard Goitein, was born in Hungary to a long line of rabbis.
-The name Goitein points probably to Kojetín in Moravia as the city of origin of the family.
+Shelomo Dov (Fritz) Goitein was born in the town of Burgkunstadt in Upper Franconia, Germany.
+His father, Dr. Eduard Goitein, was born in Hungary to a long line of rabbis.
+The name Goitein may be derived from Kojetín (in Moravia) as the city of origin of the family.
 He was brought up with both secular and Talmudic education.
-In 1914 his father died and the family moved to Frankfurt am Main, where he finished high school and university.
+In 1914, his father died and the family moved to Frankfurt am Main, where he finished high school and university.

-During 1918–23 he studied Arabic and Islam at the University of Frankfurt under the guidance of the famous scholar Josef Horovitz, while continuing his Talmudic study with a private teacher.
+During 1918–23, he studied Arabic and Islam at the University of Frankfurt under the guidance of the famous scholar Josef Horovitz while continuing his Talmudic study with a private teacher.
 He left the university with a dissertation on prayer in Islam.
-In the year 1923, Goitein fulfilled his lifelong dream and immigrated together with Gershom Scholem sailing to Palestine, where he stayed for thirty-four years.
-He lived four years in Haifa until he was invited to lecture at the Hebrew University of Jerusalem, which had been inaugurated two years earlier.
+In the year 1923, Goitein fulfilled his lifelong dream and, together with Gershom Scholem, immigrated to Palestine, where he stayed for thirty-four years.
+He lived in Haifa for four years before being invited to lecture at the Hebrew University of Jerusalem, which had been inaugurated two years earlier.
 In Jerusalem, he married Theresa Gottlieb (1900–1987), a eurhythmics teacher who composed songs and plays for children.
 They had three children, Ayala Gordon, Ofra, and Elon.

-In 1957 he moved to the United States where he felt more able to remain focused on his studies.
-He settled in Philadelphia and worked at the Institute for Advanced Study in Princeton.
+In 1957, he moved to the United States.
+He settled in Philadelphia and became a professor at the University of Pennsylvania ("Penn).
+He remained on the Penn faculty, in the Department of Oriental Studies, from 1957 to 1971.
+After retiring, he later worked at the Institute for Advanced Study in Princeton where, in 1983, he won a MacArthur Fellowship; he was the oldest recipient of the fellowship at the time.
 He died on February 6, 1985, the day his last volume of the series A Mediterranean Society: The Jewish Communities of the Arab World as Portrayed in the Documents of the Cairo Geniza (vol. 5) was sent to the publisher.
-The first delivery of The Individual: Portrayt of a Mediterranean Personality of the High Middle Ages as Reflected in the Cairo Geniza had been sent to the California University Press on December 26, 1984.
+The first delivery of The Individual: Portrait of a Mediterranean Personality of the High Middle Ages as Reflected in the Cairo Geniza had been sent to the University of California Press on December 26, 1984.